 I dream that I alone will be saved.

 The seven seals will break, seven trumpets will sound, and seven angels will pour seven bowls of wrath over the Earth.
-Humanity is being judged on some small, trifling virtue that I alone possess.
+But here’s the trick: humanity is being judged on some small, trifling virtue that I alone possess.
 The only people who go to heaven will be those who avoid walking on the cracks between tiles.
 Or only those who drink from mugs while gripping the mug itself, not the handle.
 Or the intersection set of the above groups.
 Whatever it takes.
 The point is, I want to be alone on the lifeboat when the ship sinks.

 I built a PC in a Lian Li O11D Mini Case.
 For a girl.
 Let’s look at some pics.
 Of the PC.
 Not the girl.